1757 - French invasion of Hanover – French army invades Hanover

 - Broglie advanced to Achim with his reserve, planning to occupy Bassen to get closer to Ottersberg and to hold the road leading there.

 - Chevreuse pushed parties on Rotenburg from Bothmer.

 - The main army was deployed behind the Wumme, in a country liable to flooding, with its left at Rotenburg and its right at Ottersberg with impassable marshes in front of them.

 On August 30

-- On August 30, Steinberg, the British ambassador in Vienna, met Chancellor Kaunitz to ask for the recognition of the neutrality of the Electorate of Hanover.
+- Steinberg, the British ambassador in Vienna, met Chancellor Kaunitz to ask for the recognition of the neutrality of the Electorate of Hanover.
 Kaunitz immediately contacted the new French ambassador in Vienna, M. de Stainville.
-However, they presented so unacceptable conditions that Steinberg said that he preferred to wait for the return of Empress Maria Theresia to Vienna.
+However, they presented terms so unacceptable to Steinberg that he said that he preferred to wait for Empress Maria Theresia’s return to Vienna.

 On August 31

 - The main army marched from Verden to Walle where it encamped in two lines.